lennard134/TicketToRideLAMAS/index.md

 At the start of the game, when the cards are evenly distributed among the agents, but the agents have not looked at their route cards, each agent knows that each agent has $$\frac{n}{m}$$ route cards.
-Moreover, each agent knows that only one of agents has a specific train card, that is, for all
+Moreover, each agent knows that only one of the agents has a specific train card, that is, for all
 $$j \in \{1,\dots,n\}$$ and $$i \in \{1,\dots,m\}$$

 $$M \models K_i (p_{1j} \lor \dots \lor p_{mj}),$$